Rinkai Line

+The line is often referred to as the Tokyo Rinkai Kosoku Tetsudo Rinkai Line (東京臨海高速鉄道りんかい線), including the name of its operating company, to distinguish it from the proposed Tokyo Rinkai Subway Line.

 Overview

-While not part of the Tokyo subway network (as it was built to JR specifications), the Rinkai Line is fully grade separated and runs underground for nearly 10 km of its 12.2 km distance, going as low as 40 m below the ground when crossing under the Port of Tokyo.
-The Shinonome - Shin-Kiba segment (which uses the former Keiyō Freight Line) is elevated.
+While not part of the Tokyo subway network (as it was built to JR specifications), the Rinkai Line is fully grade separated and runs underground for nearly 10 kilometers (6.2 miles) of its total 12.2 kilometer (7.6 mile) route, going as low as 40 m below the ground when crossing under the Port of Tokyo.
+The Shinonome – Shin-Kiba segment (which uses the former Keiyō Freight Line) is elevated.

 Station list

 All stations are located in Tokyo.
 All trains stop at every station on the line.